-Dating app is usually the first step many people take in order to find love or a brief encounter for sex.
+Dating app like Tinder is usually the first step many people take in order to find love or a brief encounter for sex.
 Whatever it is, people are in need of companionship or a human touch to satisfy the baser instincts.

 In Part 1 of this article I talked about how Tinder could be deliberately keeping you single.
 But that is just one side of the story.
 Here I discuss how the internet could have shaped your online behavior and hence indirectly influenced the way you try to find love.

 People are in a tearing hurry today.
 They don’t want to spend time thinking too much.
 This behavior percolates into their dating behavior too.
 People look at the picture and decide under 5 seconds to accept or reject.

 “Her eyes are so close together.
 Am sure she must look scary in real life.”

 “Look at his profile description.
 Doesn’t even know proper grammar!”

 This is how it goes on an on.
 Processing is fast and decisions are taken in seconds.

 “Guys’ Number One Fear With Online Dating is the Girl is Chubby.
 Women’s is They’re going to Get Murdered.”

 Imagine a regular person who log into the app.
 He gets a plethora of choices.
 Numerous options to choose from.
 That’s good right?
 No it may not be.

 Instead of increasing our capacity to make a decision, an abundance of choice can often lead to feelings of anxiety, loneliness and depression.